California Consumer Privacy Act

 Honoring “Do Not Sell” Requests

 As mentioned above, under the CCPA, consumers can request that businesses do not sell their personal information.
-The definition of ‘selling’ under the CCPA is very broad and includes “selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to another business or a third party for monetary or other valuable consideration.”
+The definition of ‘selling’ under the CCPA is very broad.
+It includes “selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to another business or a third party for monetary or other valuable consideration.”

 If you ‘sell’ personal information as defined by the CCPA, you are required to provide a link that says “Do Not Sell My Personal Information” or “Do Not Sell My Info” on your website’s homepage and within your privacy notice.
 If a consumer opts-out, you must honor their request and communicate it to third parties with whom you share the consumer’s information.
 To ensure that you are able to honor these “Do Not Sell” requests, it is important for you to understand how you collect and share personal information in all contexts.

 To learn more about this requirement, and if you must comply with it, consult the CCPA website.
 To further understand your obligations to communicate with third parties, consult your legal counsel.

 Notice and Consent under the CCPA